pymovements/pymovements/docs/source/contributing/contributing-code.rst

 This is a general guide to contributing changes to pymovements.

-Before you start developing, make sure to read our :ref:`documentation <documentation_index>` first.
+Before you start developing, make sure to read our :ref:`documentation <startpage>` first.

 .. _development-installation: